Skip to main content

 "Should I close my account and start fresh?"

 Usually not necessary.
-Securing access + enabling 2FA is sufficient for most incidents.
+Resetting your password and securing your other accounts is sufficient for most incidents.
 If you want a fresh start anyway, see Closing your account.

 Next steps right now